pbobbitt/pbobbitt/README.md

 [IT Support Lab Series Part 2: Identity & Access Management With Active Directory](https://github.com/pbobbitt/IT-Support-Lab-Series/tree/main/part-2-active-directory)
 This project demonstrates the end-to-end deployment of a Windows Server 2025 virtual infrastructure, transitioning from a blank-slate environment to a fully automated, enterprise-ready domain.
 By leveraging PowerShell automation to scale the directory to 100 users and implementing a strict Least Privilege model via Group Policy Objects, the lab achieves a balance between administrative efficiency and robust security.

-**Active Directory & RBAC Implementation (Planned)**
-> Deploying a Windows Server domain controller to manage users, groups, and permissions via Group Policy.

-[Google Drive Quota Photos Optimization Lab](https://github.com/pbobbitt/Google-Drive-Quota-Photos-Optimization-Lab)
-> Migrated critical data from a near-capacity SaaS environment to local physical storage and redesigned cloud architecture to prevent future quota exhaustion.
+[Google Drive Quota Photos Optimization Lab](https://github.com/pbobbitt/Google-Drive-Quota-Photos-Optimization-Lab) This project demonstrates migrating critical data from a near-capacity SaaS environment to local physical storage and redesigning cloud architecture to prevent future quota exhaustion.
+It highlights the ability to manage storage quotas, ensure data integrity, and implement multi-account orchestration (IAM) to maintain service continuity.

-[SaaS Data Lifecycle Management](https://github.com/pbobbitt/SaaS-Storage-Optimization-Data-Lifecycle-Management-Lab)
-> Addressed a critical storage exhaustion event within a Google Workspace environment.
+[SaaS Data Lifecycle Management](https://github.com/pbobbitt/SaaS-Storage-Optimization-Data-Lifecycle-Management-Lab) This project addressed a critical storage exhaustion event (91% capacity) within a Google Workspace environment that threatened service continuity for Gmail and Drive.
+By performing Root Cause Analysis (RCA) I was able to identify the true culptrit was a third-party application sync behavior.
+For this incident I recovered 43% of system capacity and implemented a sustainable archival strategy.